egiden/django-contact-us-tools/docs/source/base_message_model.rst

 Attributes
 ----------

 Asside from the :py:attr:`~BaseMessage.BUSINESS_NAME` and :py:attr:`~BaseMessage.COPYRIGHT_YEAR` attributes discussed in section :doc:`usage`, :py:class:`~BaseMessage` offers more attributes to permit further customisation of the automatic-reply email.
 With the exception of :py:attr:`~BaseMessage.BUSINESS_NAME`, a lot of these attributes can be left as is.
-If customisation is desired however, they can either be changed here directly, or passed as inputs into :py:meth:`BaseMessage.send_email`.
+If customisation is desired however, they can either be overwritten directly, or the inputs into :py:meth:`BaseMessage.send_email` can be overwritten.
 It is recommended that they be changed directly.

 .. attention::

     With the exception of :py:attr:`~BaseMessage.TICKET_NUM_LEN`,  all the following attributes have corressponding input arguments for the :py:meth:`BaseMessage.send_email` method.
-I if any of said arguments are given a value either than their default of :py:obj:`None` when calling :py:attr:`~BaseMessage.send_email`, they will take precedence over their corressponding :py:class:`~BaseMessage` attribute.
+If any of said arguments are given a value either than their default of :py:obj:`None` when calling :py:attr:`~BaseMessage.send_email`, they will take precedence over their corressponding :py:class:`~BaseMessage` attribute.
 Consider, for example, the following case.

     .. code-block:: python